UalbertaHackED/24-7-MD/README.md

-Reference:
+<br />Reference:<br />
-1, the main bodies (both female and male) graphs are using from the screen shots function of "3DBody" app. (with more detail in www.3dbody.com)
+1, the main bodies (both female and male) graphs are using from the screen shots function of "3DBody" app. (with more detail in www.3dbody.com)<br />
-2, the each detailed organs are also using from the screen shots function of "3DBody" app.
+2, the each detailed organs are also using from the screen shots function of "3DBody" app.<br />
-3, the medication-related infomation shown on this app are mostly coming from the website of Mayo Clinic (https://www.mayoclinic.org/)
+3, the medication-related infomation shown on this app are mostly coming from the website of Mayo Clinic (https://www.mayoclinic.org/)<br />